Welcome to the Knitting and Crochet Guild

 Please take a look at what makes us special and come and join us.

-The Guild's Heritage Lottery Fund Project - The Collection in 100 objects is now live, on our news pages.
+The Guild's Heritage Lottery Fund Project - The Collection in 100 objects is on our news pages.
 We'd love to hear your comments and feedback.

 Events: Please do visit our Events pages.
-Although a lot of your favourite annual shows have been postponed to next year, some have gone online.
+Although a lot of your favourite annual shows have been postponed, some have gone online.

-The third edition of our publication for machine knitters is now available to members from the Members' area (you need to log in to see it).
+The fifth edition of our publication for machine knitters is now available to members from the Members' area (you need to log in to see it).

 Not a machine knitter?
 It is still worth a look - looking at how machine knitters do things might inspire you to look at your hand knitting or crochet in a different light - you might even be inspired to machine knitting for yourself!